Importing Media to ROCK

 Before You Start

-If you're using a NAS or some other kind of network storage, read no further -- you can import your media by saving it directly to the NAS.
-More information on setting up a NAS with Roon here.
+• If you're using a NAS or other network storage, you can import your media by saving it directly to the NAS.
+For more information on setting up a NAS with Roon, see

-Note that if you're using USB storage with ROCK, you can also copy music to your USB drive before connecting it, as opposed to copying it over the network as described below.
-Just make sure your drive is formatted properly
+• For USB storage with ROCK, you can also copy music to your USB drive before connecting it to ROCK, rather than copying it over the network.
+Just ensure your drive is

 Method #1 Drag And Drop on to the Roon application on Mac/PC

-You can always drag and drop music files into Roon on Mac and PC.
-Roon will copy these files to the storage locations you've configured on your server.
+Simply drag and drop your music files directly into the Roon application window.
+Roon will automatically copy these files to the storage locations you've configured on your Core.

 Method #2: Importing To Network Folder